Up to 50% off sofas & mattresses — limited‑time deals.

 Score Breakdown by Metric

-If your routine is "recline nightly," Wellsley was the most consistently strong, especially for back support and durability feel.
-Parkdale wins on pure lounging space, but its depth penalizes shorter legs.
+If your routine is recline nightly, Wellsley gave the most consistent back support and durability feel.
+Parkdale wins on lounge space, but its depth can penalize shorter legs.
 McRay is the steadier pick for upright sitting and mixed use.
-Arlis is the practical choice when you need a smaller footprint and a more upright seat.
+Arlis is the practical choice when placement and a smaller footprint matter most.

 Start with posture and space.
-If you lounge diagonally, nap often, or host, prioritize a deeper, roomier sectional (Parkdale).
-If you sit upright for long stretches—work, gaming, or watching without reclining—choose steadier support (McRay).
-If power recline is part of your nightly routine and you want easier cleanup, Wellsley fits that use case.
+If you lounge diagonally, nap often, or host, prioritize a deeper, roomier sectional like Parkdale.
+If you sit upright for long stretches—work, gaming, or watching without reclining—McRay gives steadier support.
+If power recline is part of your nightly routine and easier cleanup matters, Wellsley fits that use case.
 If your room is tight, Arlis is the easiest to place and live with.

 Quick matches